-- The exported template name must be unique. - In the Community Creation wizard, the template author (for example, by Salesforce) for exported and imported templates differs. - When you export a template, your org name is shown within your own org. - When you import a template, the publisher name of the package is shown. - If you upgrade a managed template package, existing communities that are based on the upgraded template aren't updated. - When you export a template, the system generates a developer name (devName) for the template by prepending the community name and removing any non-alphanumeric characters.
-For example, My Template #2 in the Acme community becomes My\Template\2.
-For the template's pages, the system uses the same naming convention as single exported pages described above.
-Developer names that are over 80 characters are truncated. - The following items are not included when you export a template.
-After you import the template and use it create a community in the destination org, you must manually reconfigure these items. - Custom theme layouts that aren't in use-only theme layouts that are selected in Settings > Theme are included - Navigation Menu items - Note: If you've created a custom navigation menu component (using forceCommunity:navigationMenuBase), the component is included in the package but its navigation settings aren't. - Non-default page variations; only default page variations are included.
-If a page doesn't have a default variation-for example, a page with two variations that are both set to audience-based visibility-the page is excluded entirely. - Branding Editor properties and CSS customizations - Community Builder settings, including head markup and the Google Tracking ID - Community Management settings - Localized content for multilingual communities
+- In the Community Creation wizard, the template author (for example, by Salesforce) for exported and imported templates differs.
+When you export a template, your org name is shown within your own org.
+When you import a template, the publisher name of the package is shown. - For Navigation Menu items that link to objects, list views are reset to the default list view.
+Also, custom list views for standard objects aren't included as dependencies, although custom list views for custom objects are. - Only the following Administration settings (in Workspaces or Community Management) are included. - Change password page - Forgot password page - Home page - Login page - Allow internal users to log in directly to the community option - The following items are not included when you export a template.
+After you import the template and use it create a community in the destination org, you must manually reconfigure these items. - Most Administration settings (except for the settings already listed). - Community Builder settings, including head markup and the Google Tracking ID. - Custom theme layouts that aren't in use.
+Only theme layouts that are selected in Settings > Theme are included. - Custom styles in the CSS editor. - Localized content for multilingual communities. - Non-default page variations; only default page variations are included.
+If a page doesn't have a default variation-for example, a page with two variations that are both set to audience-based visibility-the page is excluded entirely. - If you upgrade a managed template package, existing communities that are based on the upgraded template aren't updated.

-Export and Package Customized Lightning Bolt Solutions Export and Package Customized Lightning Bolt Pages
+Export Customized Lightning Bolt Solutions Export Customized Lightning Bolt Pages